Most people are trying to fix their lives while ignoring the one thing that makes every improvement possible: their body.

 5. Stress Less, Live More

-Chronic stress is a silent killer.
+Chronic stressors are a silent killer.
 Learn to manage it through meditation, deep breathing, or whatever the hell works for you.
-Your body can’t thrive when it’s constantly in fight-or-flight mode.
+You can’t thrive when it’s constantly in fight-or-flight mode.

 Key Tips: